 Most really good pictures are the result of some forethought and planning, or just capturing exactly the right moment.
 Try and keep to screenshots that are funny and/or interesting, like dragon battles, cool spell effects, tough fights, funny dialogue, beautiful vistas etc.

 1. The games that we'll feature screenshots from are all of the games that we cover on SP in any way, so pretty much all the RPGs.

-Upload screens that look good or are interesting in some way, like dragon battles, cool spell effects, tough fights, funny dialogue, beautiful vistas and similar.
+2. Upload screens that look good or are interesting in some way, like dragon battles, cool spell effects, tough fights, funny dialogue, beautiful vistas and similar.

 3. The screenshots you submit need to be in the JPG format, preferably saved according to the Pro Tip! instructions above.